Research-Based

 Bifidobacterium bifidum G9-1

-Bifidobacterium bifidum is the most common probiotic found in the entire body, which is likely why Phillips’ included it in their Colon Health Daily Probiotic formula.
-It helps the body ward off bad bacteria, helps keep a healthy balance of good bacteria, improves digestion, and enhances the immune system.
+Bifidobacterium bifidum represents the most common probiotic throughout the body, likely explaining Phillips’ inclusion in their Colon Health formula.
+It helps the body resist harmful bacteria, maintains healthy bacterial balance, improves digestion, and strengthens immune function.

-What makes Bifidobacterium bifidum so wonderful in the gut is it attaches itself to cells in the intestines.
-By inhibiting these cells, they prevent bad bacteria from doing the same and causing harm.
-When there are no cells for bad bacteria to cling on to, they simply pass through the gut without harming anyone.
+What makes Bifidobacterium bifidum exceptional in the gut is its ability to attach to intestinal cells.
+By occupying these cells, it prevents harmful bacteria from doing the same and causing damage.
+When no cells remain for bad bacteria to colonize, they simply pass through the gut harmlessly.

-This strain of bacteria is also known for reducing allergy symptoms, improving nutrient absorption in the body, and having anti-inflammatory properties.
+This bacterial strain also reduces allergy symptoms, enhances nutrient absorption, and provides anti-inflammatory properties.

 Bifidobacterium longum MM-2

-While it’s not the most common strain, Bifidobacterium longum MM-2 is another extremely popular probiotic found in a wide range of supplements today.
-It’s naturally present in the gastrointestinal tract and provides a variety of benefits in the body.
+While less common, Bifidobacterium longum MM-2 is another highly popular probiotic found in numerous supplements today.
+It naturally resides in the gastrointestinal tract and offers various bodily benefits.

-For example, some studies show it improves the immune system, and other studies suggest it helps modulate the intestinal environment.
-Much like the other strains, more research is needed to fully support these claims, but that will come in due time.
+For instance, some studies demonstrate immune system improvements, while others suggest it helps modulate the intestinal environment.
+Like other strains, additional research is needed to fully substantiate these claims, though progress continues.

 Phillips’ Colon Health Probiotic Pricing

-The label also notes that potato starch, gelatin, and silicon dioxide were used.
-These are ingredients for the capsule itself and help with the delivery of the supplement to the gut.
+The label also notes potato starch, gelatin, and silicon dioxide usage.
+These capsule ingredients aid supplement delivery to the gut.

-Each box of Phillips’ Colon Health Probiotic contains a pill bottle with 60 capsules inside.
-You can find the box at Target, Walmart, and any other department store with a pharmacy section.
-A 60-ct bottle generally costs under $25.
-At one capsule per day, the bottle lasts you two months.
+Each Phillips’ Colon Health Probiotic box contains a 60-capsule bottle.
+You can find it at Target, Walmart, and other department stores with pharmacy sections.
+A 60-count bottle typically costs under $25, lasting two months at one capsule daily.

 Phillips’ Colon Health Probiotic Pros vs. Cons